Definitions of Common Terms

 Includes students' countries of citizenship or, for students who reside in countries of which they are not citizens, the countries in which they reside.

 Persons whose specific assignments customarily are made for the purpose of conducting instruction, research, or public service as a principal activity (or activities), and who hold academic-rank titles of professor, instructor, lecturer, or the equivalent of any of these academic ranks.
 If their principal activity is instructional, deans, assistant deans, and executive officers of academic departments (chairpersons, heads, or the equivalent) are included in this category.
-Please see this more detailed summary of faculty definitions for more information.

 First-time full-time students (FTFT)